jasbits/gravity-forms-multi-form-sticky-field-sharing/README.md

 # Shared Fields - A WordPress / Gravity Forms Plugin

+This Gravity Forms plugin provides a means to "share" field data amongst all forms on all pages within the same web site.
+Additionally all entered field values remain "sticky" in that each field's entries will remain pre-populated when rendered - including fields sharing the same Admin Label name on other pages.

+The Shared Fields plugin provides this capability by saving your form field data, and replacing all custom merge tags with the associated saved values.

+All submitted form field data is saved via one of two possible ways:

-This plugin saves form field data directly into the logged in user’s meta data table on the server, and it will also pre-populate all fields of any form on any page which has a matching field name and type.
+1. Directly into the logged-in user’s meta data table on the server.
+2. Inserted into the anonymous user's global `$_SESSION` array.

-Additionally, all saved field entries can be used to populate any field of any type which supports merge tag substitutions (like inserting saved field entry values into HTML blocks used to create a PDF, constructing custom messages with captured entry data, or pre-loading a hidden field's default value to support "Conditional Logic" dynamics).
+This capability provides a means to pre-populate any field of any type which supports merge tag substitutions (like inserting saved field entry values into HTML blocks used to create a PDF, constructing custom messages with captured entry data, or pre-loading a hidden field's default value to support "Conditional Logic" dynamics).

 ## Contents